 Related services and key industries

 Katie Chung is an international disputes and arbitration lawyer based in Singapore.
-Katie is recognised as a 'Next Generation Lawyer' by Legal 500 Asia Pacific (2019 and 2020, respectively).
+She is recognized as a 'Next Generation Lawyer' and 'Rising Star' by The Legal 500 Asia Pacific (2019 and 2020, respectively).
 Katie has been described as an "intimidating opponent" who "cuts to the chase", "knows her stuff" and is "really impressive".
 She is recommended by Who's Who Legal as a 'Future Leader' in international arbitration.
 Katie is named by Singapore Business Review as one of Singapore's most influential lawyers under 40.

-With more than a decade of experience in international arbitration, Katie has advised and represented both private and state-owned clients in international arbitration conducted under institutional and ad hoc arbitration rules.
-These disputes usually feature an Asian element, involve a wide range of applicable laws and multi-jurisdictional parallel court proceedings.
+With more than a decade of experience, Katie has advised and represented both private and state-owned clients in international arbitrations conducted under all major institutional and ad hoc arbitration rules.
+These disputes usually feature an Asian element, and involve a wide range of applicable laws and multi-jurisdictional parallel court proceedings.

-Katie has extensive experience in oil and gas, renewables and the power sector, particularly in disputes involving a subcontinent angle.
-Katie has also practised in Hong Kong and was seconded to an international oil company in Hong Kong.
+Katie has extensive contentious experience in commodities, oil and gas, renewable energy and the power sector, and regularly advises on technology related disputes.
+Katie has also practised in Hong Kong and was seconded to an international oil major in Hong Kong.
 Katie acts as lead counsel in international arbitrations, and regularly sits as an arbitrator, having accepted appointments in institutional arbitrations seated in Singapore or Hong Kong under the ICC, SIAC and HKIAC Rules.
-She is on the reserve panel of arbitrators for the Singapore International Arbitration Centre (SIAC) and the list of arbitrators for the Hong Kong International Arbitration Centre (HKIAC), the Panel of International Arbitrators of the Korean Commercial Arbitration Board (KCAB) and the Panel of Arbitrators of the Thailand Arbitration Centre (THAC).
+She is on the reserve panel of arbitrators of the Singapore International Arbitration Centre (SIAC), the List of Arbitrators of the Hong Kong International Arbitration Centre (HKIAC), the Panel of International Arbitrators of the Korean Commercial Arbitration Board (KCAB) and the Panel of Arbitrators of the Thailand Arbitration Centre (THAC).

-Katie is a member of the executive committee of the Asia-Pacific Forum for International Arbitration (AFIA) and its publication sub-committee.
+Katie is a member of the executive committee of the Asia-Pacific Forum for International Arbitration and its publication sub-committee.
 She is also assistant editor of the Singapore Law Blog, and publishes and speaks regularly on international arbitration.
-From 2018 to 2020, she was a 'buddy' in a Young ICCA Mentoring Group, for aspiring and younger international arbitration practitioners.
+From 2018 to 2020, she was a 'buddy' in a Young ICCA Mentoring Group for aspiring international arbitration practitioners.

 She is bilingual in English and Mandarin and has a working knowledge of Cantonese.